 This class will explore the different genres of literature available through reading and discussing text from the American literature anthology and selected novels.
 Students will discuss the various issues, literary devices, and content vocabulary that pervade the written world and give oral and written analysis of them.
-Some sections will be co-taught (CT) by resource teachers to provide extra support.
+Some sections may be co-taught by resource teachers to provide extra support.

-English 3-Honors 2 Semesters
+English 3 - Honors Grade 11 2 Semesters Teacher Recommendation and Map Reading 234

 This class is part of the honors curriculum for secondary students.
 All types of American literature will be explored from Classical through Contemporary literature.
 Short stories, novels, nonfiction, and poetry will be presented using the American literature anthology and several selected novels.
 Students will become familiar with literary elements, techniques, and structure through discussion, projects, and presentations.
 Basic essay structure will be expanded and refined and variations of the essay will be discussed and integrated into the student writing.
 Student selected topics will be researched using print text and electronic sources.
-Formal academic writing will be emphasized within the required writing of the class development will be included within the curriculum.
+Formal academic writing will be emphasized within the required writing of the class and persuasive writing will be stressed.
+MLA style will be used and required for citation.
+Vocabulary development will be included within the curriculum.